 The project summary/abstract must contain a summary of the proposed activity suitable for dissemination to the public.
-It should be a self-contained document that identifies the name of the applicant, the project director/principal investigator(s) (PD/PI), the project title, the site(s) where research will be conducted (for experimental-based proposals), the objectives of the project, a description of the project, including methods to be employed, the potential impact of the project (i.e., benefits, outcomes), and major participants (for collaborative projects).
-A sample is provided below:
+It should be a self-contained document that identifies the name of the applicant, the Principal Investigator (PI), the project title, the objectives of the project, a description of the project, including methods to be employed, the potential impact of the project (i.e., benefits, outcomes).
+This document must not include any proprietary or sensitive business information as the Department may make it available to the public.
+The project summary must not exceed 1 page when printed using standard 8.5" by 11" paper with 1" margins (top, bottom, left and right) with font not smaller than 11 point.
+The one-page project summary/abstract should be placed in a separate, single pdf document and attached on the appropriate screen in PAMS.